 610.1 Description.
 This work shall consist of measuring the smoothness of the final pavement surface.
 Smoothness shall be measured using the International Roughness Index (IRI).
 The following pavement types shall comply with this specification:

-(a) Multi-lift asphalt construction greater than 3 inches contained in Secs 401 and 403.
+(a) Multi-lift asphalt construction greater than 3 inches contained in Secs 401 and 403 as described in Sec 610.4.5.

-(b) Concrete pavement construction contained in Secs 502 and 506.
+(b) Concrete pavement construction contained in Secs 502 and 506 as described in Sec 610.4.5.

-(c) Combination of surface planing, such as diamond grinding or milling, and single lift asphalt construction or multi-lift asphalt construction less than or equal to 3 inches contained in Secs 401 and 403.
+(c) Combination of surface planing, such as diamond grinding or milling, and single lift asphalt construction or multi-lift asphalt construction less than or equal to 3 inches contained in Secs 401 and 403 as described in Sec 610.4.6.

-(d) Single lift asphalt construction contained in Secs 401 and 403.
+(d) Single lift asphalt construction contained in Secs 401 and 403 greater than or equal to 1.5-inches as described in Sec 610.4.7.

 610.2 Material Requirements.